acatone-git/HomePlus_Mod/README.md

 # Create / Change Key Combinations

 - Read the instructions / documentation on my development repo
-- Share it with the community!
+- Share your creations with the community!

 #